UKRI has announced its new policy and this page is under construction 6/8/21 – NOTE until 01/04/21 the current UKRI

 How and when do researchers apply for APC (Article Processing Charge) funding?
-New Oxford policy August 2017
+What is Oxford’s current policy?

 We also ask you to ‘Act on Acceptance’ and deposit the manuscript into ORA via Symplectic; go to https://oxris.ox.ac.uk/ and log in with Oxford single-sign-on.
 Rule of thumb – deposit your final peer-reviewed version, before type-setting.

 How much is our RCUK Block Grant and what does it cover?

 The OA Block Grant from RCUK to Oxford was £1.1m and £1.3m for the two years from 1st April 2013.
 The policy and block grant apply to peer‐reviewed papers (except invited reviews) which acknowledge Research Council funding.
 RCUK’s policy states:

 The RCUK OA block grant is intended principally to support the payment of APCs.
 However, Research Organisations may use the block grant in the manner they consider will best deliver the RCUK Policy on Open Access, as long as the primary purpose to support the payment of APCs is fulfilled.
 The payment of colour charges and page charges may also be taken from the block grant at the discretion of the managing research organisation which should keep in mind the overall purpose of the block grant which is to support the payment of APCs.

 For costs associated with the production of other types of research outputs that are not covered currently by the RCUK OA policy’ (e.g. publication costs for outputs such as monographs, books, critical editions, volumes and catalogues), you should continue to request these on your grant proposal.

 Please note: If you applied for Article Processing Charges (APCs) or other article-related charges, such as the costs of illustrations, colour figures or excess pages, etc in their research grant proposals to the Research Councils UK (AHRC, BBSRC, EPSRC, ESRC, MRC, NERC, STFC) and you already have these costs allocated on your grant, you should use your existing research grant funds to pay those costs.
 If you have questions about applying for APCs, please contact email@example.com in the Bodleian Library for more information.

 Does Oxford’s RCUK Block Grant pay for colour charges or page charges?